Hadeel-Salah/react-redux-website/README.md

 # React-Redux-website
-A Movie website created by React and Redux
+A Movie website created using React and Redux